ruby8997/ruby8997.github.io/_pages/about.md

 I received my Master in Marketing from Purdue univeristy, my Master and Bachelor in [Software Engineering](https://www.nju.edu.cn/EN/7f/70/c7136a163696/page.htm) from Nanjing Unversity.
 I also worked as a financial manager at the [Agriculture Bank of China](https://www.abchina.com/en/), a full-time intern data scientist in [eBay China Development Center](https://www.ebayinc.com/company/), and a full-time intern software engineer at [Baidu.Inc](https://ir.baidu.com/).

-In my spare time, I enjoy doing sports (mostly running, cycling, gymming and swimming), traveling, and watching football games with friends and family.
+In my spare time, I enjoy doing sports (mostly running, cycling, gymming, and swimming), traveling, and watching football games with friends and family.
 I also like reading history, philosophy, and art.

 <span style="color:red"> ** I'm currently on the job market seeking for an assistant professor position.
 If you’d like to get in touch, please don’t hesitate to email me at yan245 AT purdue.edu. </span>